 It can be hard to know what to expect during your first visit with a pelvic floor physical therapist.
 There are many steps to take for the physical therapist to get to know you, your specific movements, and design a treatment plan together.
 We are going to discuss what pelvic floor physical therapy is, who can benefit from it, specific diagnoses that we can help treat, and what an evaluation entails.
 But first, let’s answer the most important question, what is pelvic floor therapy?

-Pelvic physical therapy is designed to evaluate, diagnosis, and treat disorders related to the perineum, vagina, bladder, vulva, and anal canal that cause disruptions to people’s activities of daily living.
+Pelvic physical therapy has many benefits and is designed to evaluate, diagnosis, and treat disorders related to the perineum, vagina, bladder, vulva, and anal canal that cause disruptions to people’s activities of daily living.

 Pelvic Floor Disorders